openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Exception raised**: Attempts to access a non-existent CSR raise an illegal instruction exception.

-- **CSRRC**:Control and Status Register Read and Clear
+- **CSRRC**: Control and Status Register Read and Clear

-    **Format**: csrrc rd, rs1, csr
+    **Format**: csrrc rd, csr, rs1

-    **Description**: reads the value of the CSR, zero-extends the value to 32 bits, and writes it to integer register rd.
-The initial value in integer register rs1 is treated as a bit mask that specifies bit positions to be cleared in the CSR.
-Any bit that is high in rs1 will cause the corresponding bit to be cleared in the CSR, if that CSR bit is writable.
-Other bits in the CSR are unaffected.
+    **Description**: reads the value of the CSR, zero-extends the value to 32 bits, and writes it to integer register rd, the initial value in integer register rs1 is treated as a bit mask that specifies bit positions to be cleared in the CSR.
+Any bit that is high in rs1 will cause the corresponding bit to be set in the CSR, if that CSR bit is writable.
+Other bits in the CSR are unaffected (though CSRs might have side effects when written), if rs1=x0, then the instruction will not write to the CSR at all, and so shall not cause any of the side effects that might otherwise occur on a CSR write, such as raising illegal instruction exceptions on accesses to read-only CSRs.

     **Pseudocode**: t = CSRs[csr]; CSRs[csr] = t & ∼x[rs1]; x[rd] = t